Academic coaching & PREP

 The Faculty of Medicine’s PREP offers first-year medical students the unique opportunity to participate in small, innovative, interactive and collaborative learning communities.
 Sessions are facilitated by successful second-year medical students.

 Participants may come to as many, or as few, sessions as they like.
 There is no commitment, other than the commitment to achieving your full academic potential.

 Meet your academic coach

-You can read Nellie's Perret's biography on the about us page.
+You can read Nellie Perret's biography on the About Us page.